 Now a legend begins.
-Bellona Achillia (Achillea) from Pergamum (Roman Empire province Asia) was a daughter of Pergamum's caestor (province administrator).
-Her life fell at the reign of Marcus Aurelius "The wise".
+Bellona Achillia (Achillea) from Pergamon (Pergamum) in the Roman Empire province Asia was a daughter of Pergamon's quaestor (province public official and administrator).
+Her life fell at the reigns of Antoninus Pius and Marcus Aurelius 'The wise'.
 In 162AD when her life has abruptly changed, she was about 20.

 She got very obsessed with the idea to fight for real on the arena.
 Training with wooden swords, Bellona picked up the rudiments of gladiatorial art and some wrestling skills.
 In the age of 19 she had her first sparring fight with wooden swords against a real male gladiator who of course was instructed to be careful with the caestor's daughter.
 However, her performance surpassed expectation – she showed her worth being almost as equals with the experienced fighter.
 Since Bellona was left-handed from birth, Adalbaro taught her to take an advantage of that – almost all fighters were right-handed and a southpaw would throw them off their paces.